 SECTION VIII.
-TRADEMARKS, BRAND NAMES, AND INTELLECTUAL PROPERTY RIGHTS
+GEOGRAPHICAL INDICATORS, TRADEMARKS, BRAND NAMES, AND INTELLECTUAL PROPERTY RIGHTS

 As a signatory to the World Intellectual Property Organization (WIPO), Haiti continues to adjust its legislation to the legal framework of WIPO.
-The law of July 22, 1954 sets out provisions for legal protection of trademarks and service marks.
+The law of July 22, 1954, sets out provisions for legal protection of trademarks and service marks.
 The application process begins with a letter request addressed to Legal Service Affairs of MCI, including the following information:

 - Applicant's name and address

-- Copy of Fiscal ID number
+- Fiscal ID number

-- Copy of Unique National ID Card

-- Proof of payment of 2,000 gourdes at BNC as processing fee

 - Printed version of Trademark to be registered

 - Branch of activity

 - Telephone number and e-mail

-- Nationality of the applicant

-- Original of the request and two copies

-- Deposit by wire transfer of 152 gourdes to MCI, or address a request to make a direct deposit of 152 gourdes to the Tax Office (DGI)
+- Original of the request and two copies - Deposit by wire transfer of 152 gourdes to MCI, or address a request to make a direct deposit of 152 gourdes to the Tax Office (DGI)